People with Disabilities

 Help for those with a visual impairment.

 If you have a visual impairment this website is enabled with enhanced software (Browsealoud) which is capable of converting text to audio, this facility may also be of assistance for those who require literacy support.
-A Browsealoud button can be found at the bottom right of every page on the site.
+A Browsealoud button can be found at the top right of every page on the site.

 Making a complaint can be quite a detailed, paper-bound process, where necessary we will make arrangements to meet you and assist you in the completion of any paperwork.
 We would of course keep you updated verbally on the progress in dealing with your complaint.